nodiz/projectMatrix/README.md

 All the code is assembly for the Atmega and inside you can find an interesting way of implementing a driver (made from scratch by us) capable of replacing what FastLED is for Arduino.<br />

-Hope that could be useful to somebody.<br />

 If you have any question, feel free to contact me at: ssnnca@gmail.com<br />